 Back to shop A Laboratory for Art: Harvard’s Fogg Museum and the Emergence of Conservation in America, 1900–1950 Email Share on Facebook Share on Twitter Francesca G. Bewer $ 40.00 ISBN 978-1-891771-62-0 368 pages 6-1/2x8-3/4 in.
-34 color and 114 b&w illustrations Published by the Harvard Art Museum Distributed by Yale University Press Harvard University’s Fogg Museum was the ﬁrst American museum with a scientiﬁcally based conservation and research department.
+34 color and 114 b&w illustrations Published by the Harvard Art Museum Distributed by Yale University Press Published in 2010 Harvard University’s Fogg Museum was the ﬁrst American museum with a scientiﬁcally based conservation and research department.
 During a period of immense growth of collections in the United States, director Edward W. Forbes and associate director Paul J. Sachs developed the Fogg into a vital training ground for a new breed of museum professional attuned to the materials of art and the eﬀects of environment.
 A Laboratory for Art is the ﬁrst book to explore the crucial role the Fogg played in the evolution of conservation in the United States and abroad.
 It traces the eﬀorts of staﬀ and students who developed protocols for the treatment and documentation of works, sometimes through trial and error; disseminated research ﬁndings by establishing professional forums and a seminal journal; set standards for contemporary artists’ materials during the New Deal; and led the Allied drive to protect monuments and works of art during World War II.
 Alumni of the Fogg went on to leadership positions in museums and conservation laboratories across America.
 Francesca G. Bewer is Research Curator at the Harvard Art Museum’s Straus Center for Conservation and Technical Studies.
-Our online ordering system is currently unavailable.To place an order, please call (617) 495-7066.
+Purchase at Touchnet If there is no purchase link above, please call (617) 495-7066 to place an order.